-A huge thank you to our strong community of supporters who have made it possible for us to grant nearly $2.4 million for exciting programs in Hopkins Schools.
-You’ll find acknowledgement and listing of our individual donors in our annual reports.
+A huge thank you to our strong community of supporters who have made it possible for us to grant more then $2.6 million for exciting programs in Hopkins Schools.
+You’ll find acknowledgment and listing of our individual donors in our annual reports.

 We also acknowledge our donors on the donor wall at Hopkins High School.
 This wall of tiles tells a story of the community surrounding the Hopkins Education Foundation.
 When a generous Foundation donor wanted to inspire others to give, the decision was made to create a tribute to the many individuals and businesses who have provided the significant support.
 Hopkins parent Jon Buggy and Sara Olm, both of Ellerbe Becket, provided the creative solution that is now the Hopkins Education Foundation donor wall.